janko/janko.io/_posts/2015-10-04-introducing-shrine.md

 validation, which is a huge security flaw since it allows attackers to easily DoS your application by uploading large images ([#1320]).

-Shrine also implements `background_helpers` in a very safe way.
+Shrine also implements `backgrounding` in a very safe way.
 For example, it could potentially happen that the user changes the attachment before the background job is finished processing and storing.
 In this situation a naive implementation would replace a new file with an old stored one, but Shrine,